 We know that the Oba of Lagos is such a responsible first citizen of Lagos that that type of position should be given to him.
 In future I think this type of thing should be considered.
 The Minister can however still do something for us by withdrawing this Bill and replacing it with a fresh one after due consideration with the Members from Lagos.

+Question put and agreed to.
 Bill read the Third time and passed.